Current AJF Board Members

 Ms Holdenson has served on education institution and government boards.
 As Business Champion for the Federal Government's New Colombo Plan, and Trustee for the Mitsui Educational Foundation, she is passionate about mobility in Asia for young Australians.
 She is also on the Maggie Beer Foundation Board, which aims to improve the quality of food for residents in aged-care homes throughout Australia.

 Ms Holdenson has a Master of Commerce from UNSW; her under-graduate degree is from Sophia University, Tokyo.
 She currently mentors high-achiever undergraduates at the UNSW Business School.

 Term: 1 August 2021 to 31 July 2024

 Mr Adam Liaw is a writer and television presenter.
 Before his current career, he was a lawyer for more than a decade between Japan and Australia, most recently with The Walt Disney Company in Tokyo.

 After returning to Australia from his time in Japan, Mr Liaw turned to writing.
 He has published six books on Asian cuisines, and written as a columnist for The Wall Street Journal, The Sydney Morning Herald, The Age, and The Guardian.

-As a television presenter his series, Destination Flavour, has travelled through Australia, Japan, New Zealand, Denmark, Norway, Sweden, Singapore and China.
+His television series, Destination Flavour, has travelled through Australia, Japan, New Zealand, Scandinavia, Singapore and China.
 In 2017 it won the Australian Academy of Cinema and Television Arts Award for Best Lifestyle Television Program.